Understanding the Commercial Rent Arrears Recovery (CRAR) Process

 The Commercial Rent Arrears Recovery (CRAR) process is a valuable tool for landlords to recover unpaid rent from commercial tenants.
 The process involves serving a Notice of Enforcement and waiting for the required notice period before seizing non-exempt goods to sell and recover the debt.
 Landlords need to comply with regulations and procedures to avoid legal challenges.

 To avoid potential pitfalls and ensure a successful recovery of the debt, it is highly recommended to seek professional legal advice.
-A solicitor experienced in commercial rent arrears recovery can guide you through the rent recovery process for commercial properties and help to avoid costly mistakes.
+A commercial property solicitor experienced in commercial rent arrears recovery can guide you through the rent recovery process for commercial properties and help to avoid costly mistakes.

 Share on: